Skip to main content

 Two types of coal are mined in Alberta: thermal and metallurgical.

 • Thermal coal is burned to run steam turbines for generating electricity.
 It is also used to heat homes.
-Coal-fired electricity generation in Alberta will be phased out by 2030.
-However, coal will continue to be mined for international export.
+As of 2024, there are no coal-fired electricity generation plants in Alberta.
+However, coal continues to be mined for international export.
 Learn more about the phase out of coal on the Government of Alberta website.

 • Metallurgical coal, which is harder than thermal coal, burns at higher temperatures and is used for smelting iron and making steel.